AdobeDocs/audience-manager.es-ES/help/using/reference/aam-glossary.md

 **Modelado algorítmico**

-Use [!UICONTROL Algorithmic Modeling] as a means of extending reach beyond the core of users you&#39;ve identified.
+Use [!UICONTROL Algorithmic Modeling] as a means of extending reach beyond the core of users you've identified.
 La función ayuda a descubrir audiencias únicas y únicas a través del análisis automatizado de datos.
 Manage your [!UICONTROL Algorithmic Models] in **[!UICONTROL Audience Data > Models]**.

 See [Understanding Algorithmic Models](../features/algorithmic-models/understanding-models.md#understanding-models).